joedragons/lift-staging-test/README.md

 # lift-staging-test

-This is an example repo for me to test out integration with Sonatype Lift
+This is arepo to assist testing out the integration with Sonatype Lift

+Credit: Amy Keibler